Sparker-99/string-progressbar/README.md

 ## About

-**String Progressbar** is a customizable progress bar generator manily made for discord bots that are made in [Discord.js](https://discord.js.org/) and [Eris](https://abal.moe/Eris/).
-It generates string so its pretty much usable everywhere.
+**String Progressbar** is a customizable progress bar generator mainly made for discord bots that are made in [Discord.js](https://discord.js.org/) and [Eris](https://abal.moe/Eris/).
+It generates string so it's pretty much usable everywhere.

 ## Advantages